+Field Sample Value Major Version Number 4

 Field Sample Value

-Major Version Number 4

 Minor Version Number 3

 Vendor SAS Institute

 SAS Compatibility SAS 9

 Field Sample Value

 Host D1234

 Port Number or Name 5200 (Enter the port number for the SPD Server name server.)

-Field Sample Value

 Communication Protocol TCP

-Authentication Domain spdsauth (You might need to create a new authentication domain.
-For more information, see "How to Store Passwords for a Third-Party Server" in the SAS Intelligence Platform: Security Administration Guide.)
+Authentication Domain SPDSAuth (You might need to create a new authentication domain.
+For more information, see "How to Store Passwords for a Third-Party Server" in Chapter 11 of SAS Intelligence Platform: Security Administration Guide.)
 Click New to access the New Authentication Domain dialog box.
 Then enter the appropriate value in the Name field and click OK to save the setting.